tcote19/goalsmanager/README.md

 Hi everyone!
 This is project 1 for the San Jose Front-End Web Developers group.
 This build will be a sort of life-goals and tasks manager interface.

-**Mockups of the interface can be found in the assets folder of this Repo**
+**Mockups of the interface can be found in the assets folder of this Repo and also at this link: https://app.moqups.com/hypersprite/neomoD50mC/view/page/ad64222d5**

 Here's the basic product spec: